-The international application deadline for FringeNYC 2013 has passed.
-For your reference, you can find the application and some general information below.
-The application for FringeNYC 2014 will be available on this website in December 2013.
-Applications will be accepted from December 2013 to January 15th, 2014.
-DO NOT SEND AN APPLICATION FOR FringeNYC 2013 NOW.
-DO NOT USE THE 2013 APPLICATION FORM IN ORDER TO APPLY FOR FringeNYC 2014.
+The international application deadline for FringeNYC 2015 has passed.
+For your reference, you can find some general information below.
+The application for FringeNYC 2016 will be available on this website in December 2015.
+Applications will be accepted from December 2015 to January 30th, 2016.
+DO NOT SEND AN APPLICATION FOR FringeNYC 2015 NOW.
+DO NOT USE THE 2015 APPLICATION FORM IN ORDER TO APPLY FOR FringeNYC 2016.
 We have left this information available for your reference only.

 INTERNATIONAL APPLICATION INFORMATION